L-Mike/pixabay_image_finder/README.md

+# pixabay_iamge_finder
-# Image Finder app made with React and Material UI using PixaBay API
+Image Finder App made with React and Material UI using PixaBay API